 My translations have been accepted in the following ITALIAN CONSULATES:

 New York, Philadelphia, Miami, Detroit, Chicago, Los Angeles, San Francisco, Houston, Boston ...and also at the ITALIAN EMBASSY in Washington, DC.

 My certified translations have been accepted at the ITALIAN CONSULATE in London, UK, and by the Home Office in the United Kingdom.

-*IMPORTANT: different Consular Offices have different translation requirements.
-Please specify where you will be presenting your records and their purpose (registration, citizenship recognition, naturalization, study visa etc.)
+*IMPORTANT: different recipient Offices have different translation requirements.
+Please specify where you will be presenting your records and their purpose (registration, citizenship recognition, naturalization, study visa, passport etc.)

 TECHNICAL & MEDICAL TRANSLATION